xdrshjr/EcritisAgent/README.md

 ## Overview

-DocAIMaster is a sophisticated desktop application built with Next.js and React, designed to provide AI-powered document validation and editing capabilities.
+EcritisAgent is a sophisticated desktop application built with Next.js and React, designed to provide AI-powered document validation and editing capabilities.
 The application features a clean, elegant interface inspired by Apple's design language with a modern neo-brutalism aesthetic.

 ## Features